-Anyway, I thought it might give us all a bit of inspiration to take a look at some of the great Escape Artists of legend and lore—the folks who’ve really shown how to blaze a path out of the office and toward creative pursuits.
-As often as possible, I’ll add a new profile of someone (real or imagined) who has done that with particular grace or gumption.
+In this new section of the blog, I’ll be introducing folks who’ve shown how to blaze a path out of the office and toward creative pursuits.
+As often as possible, I’ll add a new profile of someone who has done that with particular grace or gumption.
 And few possess as much of either of those qualities as one Miss Laurie Weed, freelance writer and vagabond.

 When Laurie Weed leapt from the corporate ladder, she burned the rungs, running away to form a nomadic tribe of one.
 She first went to Southeast Asia as a tourist, returning one year later as a traveler—and a writer.
 Now she travels four to six months a year, feeding her passion for the road by copywriting and pimping out her inner grammar lady.
 When not getting lost in Laos, hitchhiking in Honduras, or bribing her way into Bali, she spins exotic tales from the kitchen table in El Cerrito, California.